 While you choose moisturisers and toners for your face, remember that the skin around your eyes is much thinner and more delicate as compared to the rest of your face.
 Pick a good natural undereye gel that has hyaluronic acid, cucumber, or even honey.
 These ingredients keep the skin around the eyes hydrated and prevent wrinkle formation.

-11. Remember the Value of Natural Remedies
+11. Remember the Value of Natural Facials Routine

 Like Every day that you try to eat healthy and not treat your body with unhealthy nutritions, same goes for your skin.
 As 60% of what we put on the skin will go inside our body and for sure will show on your skin! and keeping a routine of professional facials every 6-8 weeks will make sure the glow and non greasy skin will stay healthy!

 Have a beautiful happy summer!